sahithyaravi/explainableML/README.md

 `flask db upgrade`

-### Mysql local database for cluster.
+### Mysql local database
+You need to create a new database called shapely in your local mysql server:
 - Open mysql shell
 - Switch to mysql using \sql
 - Connect to server using \connect root@localhost
 - create database shapely;

+### Generate annotation data
+- Now, use run either generate_annotation_data.py or for more detailed descriptions, notebooks/guided_training-tutorial.ipynb.
-- Now, run training.py.
-It should create new tables for storing the batches to be labelled.
+It should create new tables in shapely database.
+These tables will store the batches to be labelled.
+These tables are used by the flask and dash applications.

+### Run application
 - run server.py
+You should be able to see the login screen now